SamitKumarDas/pubmed-medical-affairs-corpus/README.md

 # PubMed Medical Affairs 3-Layer Corpus (Topic 2 – MS Thesis)

 ## Overview
-This repository contains a reproducible pipeline to construct a biomedical literature corpus from PubMed and a derived dataset used for MS thesis topic submission.
+This repository contains a reproducible pipeline to construct a biomedical literature corpus from PubMed and a derived dataset that wil be used for MS thesis topic submission.

 The corpus is designed to represent three Medical Affairs-relevant engagement layers:
 - L1: Scientific engagement (mechanism, efficacy, biomarkers, RWE)